novneetnov/overtime-app/README.md

 ## The Audit Log:
 Keep track if an employee had overtime or not.
 Dependencies:
 - User
 Attr:
 - Status:int (enum) -> [ Pending, Complete ]
 - start_date:date -> default previous Monday
 - date_verified

 <strong>ToDO:</strong>
 - (x) Add a status/state to Post.
 - Overtime Post should not be submitted for the week if AuditLog has been confirmed saying no overtime was done for that week.
 - Audit Log status should differentiate between overtime submitted or no overtime for that week.
+- Fix bug in navigating to Admin Dashboard.